sunfounder/pidog/docs/source/appendix/get_ip.rst

 You can also use network scanning to look up the IP address of Raspberry Pi.
 You can apply the software, **Advanced IP scanner** and so on.

 Scan the IP range set, and the name of all connected devices will be displayed.
-Similarly, the default hostname of the Raspberry Pi OS is raspberrypi, if you haven’t modified it.
+Similarly, the default hostname of the Raspberry Pi OS is raspberrypi, if you haven't modified it.